postxml/postxml/README.md

 # Postxml

-It is a tool for transformating xml and html with JS plugins using [cheerio API](http://cheeriojs.github.io/cheerio/).
+It is a tool for transforming html/xml with JS plugins based on [cheerio](http://cheeriojs.github.io/cheerio/).

 ## Instalation